brturnbull/Project-1/README.md

-# WDI Project 4: Sloth Burger
+# WDI Project 4: The Hungry Sloth

 ---